How to Lower Mortgage Payment Without Refinancing

 #4 Appeal Your Property Tax Assessment

-In most cases, your bank pays your property taxes out of your monthly mortgage payment.
+In most cases, your bank pays your property taxes out of your current mortgage payment every month.

 Think you’re paying too much in property taxes?
 You can appeal for anywhere from 30-90 days after a new property tax assessment (depending on your municipality).